10 amazing facts about Archie Roach

 BY BETH TAYLOR

-To coincide with the release of Archie Roach's autobiography and companion album Tell Me Why (2019), the NFSA is honouring Archie's career with an online exhibition Archie Roach: His Story in Song and two curated collections, Archie Roach and Archie Roach and Ruby Hunter.
+In November 2020, Archie Roach was inducted into the ARIA Hall of Fame.
+We honoured his career in 2019 with an online exhibition Archie Roach: His Story in Song and two curated collections, Archie Roach and Archie Roach and Ruby Hunter.
 Each collection is filled with rare footage, live recordings, photographs, documents and home movies.

 WARNING: this article, the online exhibition and curated collections contain names, images or voices of deceased Aboriginal and Torres Strait Islander people.